 S T A L I N ' S E T H N I C C L E A N S I N G

-On this osada, there lived the following settlers: Mączka, Leduchowicz, Polakiewicz, Stępniak, Jelinek, Paduch and Knet.
-On the osada Nowy Dwór lived: Cybulski and Szymczak.
+The following settlers lived on this osada: Mączka, Leduchowicz, Polakiewicz, Stępniak, Jelinek, Paduch and Knet.
+On osada Nowy Dwór lived: Cybulski and Szymczak.
 Near Zarębkowo in Kisielowo lived: Kondracki and Gondek.

 We were all deported north on 10 February 1940 to different places.
 Our family consisted of seven people.
 My brothers Józef, Leon and I were put to work as adolescents sawing trees into sections, building dwelling houses or floating timber already felled.
 We lived by the Severnaya (North) Dvina, on posiołek Dyabrino in Archangel Province.
 I suffered from severe anaemia which caused dizzy spells and one of these, whilst I was working floating timber, caused me to fall into the river which ran seven metres deep at that point.
 I don’t recall the sequence of events other than feeling the draggingly heavy weight of my thick coat in the water and know that I regained consciousness very quickly.
 Since I was so rapidly alert, I held my breath and the water buoyed me up to the surface.
 Almost at once, I heard a voice yelling, ‘Give me your hand’.
 Maria Leszkiewicz and a Russian man heaved me onto a footbridge and, in doing so, saved my life.